 If we think about the idea of ‘Europe’, the porosity of its internal and external, languages could prove a significant method to understand how its past constructions can explain current processes of identity constructions and integration, and could provide new ways for dealing with cultural diversity.

-Languages have undergone deep changes and developments, and continue to change, day by day, without we even notice.
+Languages have undergone deep changes and developments, and continue to change, day by day, without us even noticing.
 But still, languages represent a reality.
 For some European countries, they are the only anchor to the past, the only thing that makes a population survive and eventually develop into a nation-state.

 Take for instance Lithuania.
 The Lithuanian language, belonging to the Baltic group of the Indo-European languages, is one of the oldest spoken languages in the world and yet, during the years of the Prussian occupation, the nobility switched to German or Polish regarded to be more prestigious and later, during the Soviet Union, it was forbidden to speak it in public or to print it.